Johnny Polygon: 2009–2010: Group Hug and Wolf in Cheap Clothing

 Polygon also had his own online show on karmaloop.tv.
-The premise of the show revolved around Polygon and his life as an recording artist.
+The premise of the show revolved around Polygon and his life as a recording artist.
 On its second season, the show had featured stories about him, Nas, and Kid Cudi, as well as what its like to be in the shoes of Johnny Polygon.
 In 2010, Polygon's song "Ebonics", was included on the soundtrack to the film, The Rock 'n' Roll Dreams of Duncan Christopher.
 On April 1, 2010, during a show in Los Angeles, Polygon announced he was no longer signed to DJ Green Lantern's label imprint and that he would be moving forward as an independent artist.
 Polygon's video for "The Riot Song" premiered on MTV2’s show subterranean on July 28, 2010.
 Also in late July, "The Riot Song" music video was added to VH1 Soul and mtvU.
-Additionally, "The Riot Song" appeared on BET's Centric and saw heavy radio spins on Radio Nova (France).
+Additionally, "The Riot Song" appeared on BET's Centric and saw heavy play on Radio Nova (France).
 "The Riot Song" video, eventually broke MTV's Top 100, peaking at number eight.

 On November 16, 2010, Johnny Polygon released an official 30-track mixtape presented by Orisue, titled Catch-Up.
 The project is essentially a compilation album composed of tracks from Polygon's career up to 2010, as well as remixes, unreleased tracks and collaborations with other artists.
 The tape was released in promotion for his second EP, Wolf in Cheap Clothing (2010).
 Wolf in Cheap Clothing was released for free download on December 15, 2010, to critical acclaim.